webis-de/targer/README.md

 *Artem Chernodub, Oleksiy Oliynyk, Philipp Heidenreich, Alexander Bondarenko, Matthias Hagen, Chris Biemann, and Alexander Panchenko (2019):
 [TARGER: Neural Argument Mining at Your Fingertips](https://webis.de/publications.html#bondarenko_2019b).
-In Proceedings of the 57th Annual Meeting of the Association of Computational Linguistics (ACL'2019).
+In Proceedings of the 57th Annual Meeting of the Association of Computational Linguistics (ACL 2019).
 Florence, Italy.*

 If you use the demo or would like to refer to it, please cite the paper mentioned above.
 You can use the following BibTeX information for citation: